 However, for me personally, the long answer is no. I have one or two passwords I'll use for sites that require a login and password to post questions, such as a support forum.
 Those passwords are nothing like the passwords that I'll use for more important things like banking and financial sites.

 I'll use an individual password for each.
 With Face-ID and apps on my phone, I don't have to remember the passwords.
 My phone is locked with a 6 digit PIN if Face-ID doesn't work, and Face-ID is enabled on all apps that require a login on my phone.
 I'll never use a PIN that is my birthday or any special anniversary date.
 As a matter of fact, it has zero special meaning to me whatsoever.

 Using Password Managers

 In conclusion, how in the world are you supposed to keep up with all of these unique passwords?
 There are several great password managers out there including Roboform, LastPass, and Dashlane.
-These are only a few as many others exist.
+They generate random passwords and save them for you.
+But these are only a few, as many others exist.
 You'll need to research each to see which best fits your needs.